What Kind of Tulips Grow in Canada?

 Jumbo perennial tulips come back year after year.
 True to their name, these are big, bold tulips growing in singular or multiple colors.

-Darwin tulips have big, nearly bowl-shaped blooms that grow in bright colors.
+Darwin hybrid tulips have big, nearly bowl-shaped blooms that grow in bright colors.
 These are favorites of landscapers looking to make a large-scale impact.

 Triumph tulips bloom from spring into summer, and have gorgeous, thick, shiny petals and sturdy stems.
 They are among the tallest variety.